 A writing workshop in poetry.
 May be repeated with new content.
 Maximum credit six units.

 581. The Writing of Fiction (3) I, II

+Prerequisite: English 280.

 A writing workshop in fiction.
 May be repeated with new content.
-Maximum credit six

-582. The Writing of Nonfiction (3) I
+Maximum credit six 582.
+The Writing of Nonfiction (3) I Prerequisite: English 280.
 A writing workshop in nonfictional prose.
 May be repeated with new content.
-Maximum credit six units
+Maximum credit six units.
 589. Senior Workshop in Creative Writing (3) I, II An advanced workshop intended only for students who have an extensive background in creative writing.
-Different sections of the course may treat advanced poetry writing, advanced fiction writing, or other special topics.
+Different sections of the course may treat advanced poetry writing. advanced fiction writing, or other special topics.
 See class schedule for specific content.
-UPPER DIVISION COURSES IN

-COMPARATIVE LITERATURE

-505. The Bible as Literature (3) I, II
+UPPER DIVISION COURSES IN COMPARATIVE LITERATURE 505.
+The Bible as Literature (3) I, II Same course as English 505.

 Prose and poetry of the King James version.